‘80s Retrofuturism12 min read by

-Manufactured in the 1980s, this fully-automatic shooter features a unique autofocus mechanism, and a futuristic, for the time, design.
-The gadget packs quality, fast optics, and a reasonably-powerful flash into a pocketable, pleasing to hold and operate black plastic chassis.
+Manufactured in the 1980s, this fully automatic shooter features a futuristic design and comes with a few premium features.
+The gadget packs quality, fast optics, and a reasonably powerful flash into a pocketable, pleasing to hold and operate black plastic chassis.

-If you’ve got a working one, it may take time to get used to this camera, but once you do, it will prove to be a fantastic companion, capable of producing beautiful images.
+It may take time to get used to this camera, but I found it to be a fantastic companion capable of producing beautiful images.

-Obtaining a relatively consistent focus with the bright 0.8x unusually large viewfinder and clear bright-lines is confusing but not impossible.
-This is the only camera I own that displays a prominent computed distance estimate or prefocus value in viewfinder via the moving needle.
-Everything else, including digital cameras, either makes a beeping sound or shows, on the screen, what will be in-focus — but none give an actual distance measurement.
+Obtaining a relatively consistent focus with the bright 0.8x unusually large viewfinder and clear, bright lines is confusing but not impossible.
+This is one of the few cameras that display a prominent computed distance estimate or prefocus value in the viewfinder via the moving needle.

-Because 35AF isn’t an SLR, everything in the viewfinder window appears in-focus.
-Knowing how unreliable old tech could be, and never sure how the camera may interpret the command, the prefocus feature is a welcome aid.
-This is particularly true in situations like photographing through foliage or a fence — when it’s difficult to guess what the camera will decide to focus on.
+Because 35AF isn’t an SLR, everything in the viewfinder window appears deceptively in focus.
+Knowing how unreliable old tech could be, the prefocus feature is a welcome aid.
+This is particularly true in situations like photographing through foliage or a fence — when it’s difficult to guess what the camera will decide to pick.

 Though useful and seemingly simple, the prefocus indicator’s design is not particularly intuitive or reliable.

-To get the prefocus distance estimate, you will need to half-press the red trigger button until the black needle zips from far-right of the viewfinder past the middle of the bottom yellow bright-line.
+To get the prefocus distance estimate, you will need to half-press the red trigger button until the black needle zips from the far-right of the viewfinder past the middle of the bottom yellow bright line.
 If you are too close, the camera might warn you by moving the arrow towards the “mountains” icon; easily confusing for a first-time user.
-On my copy, the estimation needle often fails to tell, i.e. slide all the way towards the mountains icon, when the camera is closer than .7m.
-This caused a few out-of-focus frames.
+On my copy, the estimation needle often fails to tell, i.e. slide all the way towards the mountains icon when the camera is closer than .7m.

-I find the fact that the distance scale is squished to the left-hand side of the screen somewhat disappointing.
-Why does the needle have to slide all the way to the middle to indicate the closest distance?
+I find the fact that the distance scale is squished to the left-hand side of the screen somewhat confusing.
 I certainly would’ve preferred to have a larger scale with numeric values for feet or meters.

-The little Pentax’ autofocus provides added control with the focus-lock.
-You can activate it by half-pressing the shutter button until the prefocus needle moves and holding it in that position until ready to take the shot.
-The camera will use the distance indicated by the needle, even when you change your composition.
+The little Pentax’ autofocus provides added control with its focus-lock feature.
+You can activate it by half-pressing the shutter button until the focus estimate needle moves.
+Holding the button in the same position will allow you to recompose and take the shot with the first distance measurement.

 Despite its quirks, bugs, and limitations, I found Pentax PC35AF’s autofocus to be reasonably reliable.
 It’s fast and infinitely more comfortable to work with than a rangefinder or an SLR in the dark.
 In daylight, it’s almost as reliable as a manual focus lens.

 In certain situations, i.e. close-up shots, it may fail to guide you appropriately.
-I would advise avoiding photographs taken at distances closer than one meter.
-In the instruction manual, the manufacturer also suggests to be wary of highly reflective, transparent/translucent (including smoke and fire), fast-moving, or light-trapping objects.
+I advise avoiding photographs taken at distances closer than one meter.
+The manufacturer also suggests being wary of highly reflective, transparent/translucent (including smoke and fire), fast-moving, or light-trapping objects in the instruction manual.

 Reliable automatic exposures.

-Of all the cameras with an autoexposure feature I’ve had so far, PC35 has proven to be the most balanced and consistent.
+Of all the cameras with an auto-exposure feature I’ve had so far, PC35 has proven to be quite balanced and consistent.

-Being a point-and-shoot, the camera takes away the ability to choose how much light goes onto the film plane, how wide the aperture stays, or how fast the shutter flicks.
+Being a point-and-shoot, the camera takes away the ability to control precisely how much light goes onto the film plane, how wide the aperture stays, or how fast the shutter flicks.
 In turn, the system yields effortless, well-exposed images throughout the roll.

 Should you need to shoot a backlit scene, an +1.5EV button on the top panel will add more light — but you’ll need to hold it down while pressing the trigger button.

 I prefer cameras with fewer features.
-An onboard flash is prone to adding strong shadows, stark highlights, and blue tints to exposures; it is an extra piece of gear to break, and an additional distraction.
+An onboard flash is prone to adding strong shadows, stark highlights, and blue tints to exposures; it is an extra piece of gear to break and an additional distraction.
 Point-and-shoots are also known to make disabling flash an ordeal, even the digital ones.
-Such combos often yield to frustration.

 I haven’t found myself using it very often, but in certain situations, it’s indispensable.
 Powerful enough for portraits, it can work well with monochrome film and may be used as fill in some cases.
 In fact, it works rather well together with autofocus and autoexposure, creating the freedom to take quick action shots in the dark.

 I botched the colour balance while scanning the first roll from my PC35AF.
 If not for the camera’s cracked chassis and my desire to fix them, I would probably never have used it again.
-Alas, I subsequently discovered, while testing my repair job with another film, that the fault was mine, and not that of the camera.
+Thankfully, I discovered that while testing my repair job with another film, the fault was mine, not that of the camera.